- How progress is measured (points or amount spent)

 Choosing the right setup

-- Want to reward spending directly? → Amount spent milestones
+- Want to reward spending directly? → Amount spent

 - Want customers to stay active every year? → Calendar year